saulocbarreto/Hydrotics/README.md

 Edit the rc.local file: <br/>
 `sudo nano /etc/rc.local`
-* Add the following line before line with `exit 0':
+* Add the following line before line with `exit 0`:
 `screen -dmS receiverscreen sudo python /path/to/Receiver.py $`
 * This will open a screen task (screen name: receiverscreen).
-In order to see the output execute:
+In order to see the output run:
  `sudo screen -r receiverscreen`
-* To minimize the screen without shuting down the script (to detach) press:
+* To minimize the screen without shutting down the script (to detach) press:
 `CTRL + a + d`
 * To verify if the script is running execute:
 `sudo ps -ax | grep python`